monijamohan/weathermonitoring/README.md

 `docker compose up`

-Then the documentation and playground will serve in the 8000 port.
+#### Once the container is UP, then the detailed documentation and API playground will serve in the 8000 port.

 - Documentation: http://localhost:8000/documentation
 - Playground: http://localhost:8000/playground

+---